 Viktoria von Malottki is a Antwerp‑based jewellery designer, who launched her label in 2019 after studying jewellery Design at the Royal Academy of Fine Arts in Antwerp.
 She will be the final voice to join the panel discussion.

-Lieve Gerrits is a stylist and creative director, known for her expertise in styling, show choreography, and casting within the international jewellery and fashion scene.
-Lieve will be one of two voices to join a fireside chat following Paola De Luca’s trend forecast.
+Lieve Gerrits is a creative director and stylist, known for her expertise in styling, show choreography, production and casting within the international jewellery and fashion scene.
+Recently, Lieve was appointed Head of Fashion of the relaunched AvantGarde Magazine in Belgium and The Netherlands.
+She will be one of two voices to join a fireside chat following Paola De Luca’s trend forecast.

 Jochen Leën is a first generation jewellery designer and rare gem collector.
 The gems are excavated in self-contained mines and entrusted to expert gemstone cutters to ensure the highest quality.
 Leën uses these stones for unique jewellery pieces, which are forged in his antwerp-based atelier, from design to finish.
 Jochen Leën hosts a round table about branding: rethinking design, storytelling, and the emotional value of a jewellery brand.